AHORAFLX/help-flexygo/docs/Connectors/Scales.en.md

 # Scales Integration

-**flexygo** has integration with scales that uses standart Samsung ES protocol.
+**Flexygo** has integration with scales that uses standart Samsung ES protocol.

 ## Settings